nus-cs2030s/2425-s1/docs/lab.md

 ## Identifying Yourself

-In every Java file that you submit, you need to identify yourself by writing your name and lab group.
+In every Java file that you submit, you need to identify yourself by writing your {--name--} {++matric number++} and lab group.
 Marks may be deducted if you fail to do so.
 You need to edit the line:

 ```
 @author XXXX (Group YYYY)